-While these conversations might be difficult and cumbersome, they’re vital to identifying the right partner for your project.
-When overlooked, it can result in frustration, stalled projects, and underdelivered, over-budget work.
+While these conversations might be difficult and cumbersome, they’re vital to identifying and learning how to choose the right software development partner for your project.
+When overlooked, it can result in frustration, stalled development projects, and underdelivered, over-budget work.

-It’s important to understand that the partner selection process should never be a one-way street.
-Both parties have equal right of refusal when it comes to working together, and each should be seeking to “disqualify” each other as much as they’re trying to find the right partner for collaboration.
+It’s important to understand that the development partner selection process should never be a one-way street.
+Both parties have equal right of refusal when it comes to working together, and each should be seeking to “disqualify” each other as much as they’re trying to find the right custom software development partner for collaboration.

 No different than any other successful relationship, the time you both spend up front to ensure a solid fit will have everything to do with how happy you are with the partnership moving forward.